Beerus-go/Beerus-DB/README.md

     <img src="https://img.shields.io/badge/License-MIT-brightgreen.svg"/>
 </h1>

-Beerus-DB is a database operation framework, currently only supports Mysql, single-table additions, deletions, and changes do not need to write sql, multi-table complex queries can write their own sql, very easy to use and flexible
+Beerus-DB is a database operation framework, currently only supports Mysql, Use [go-sql-driver/mysql] to do database connection and basic operations, based on this do a lot of extensions, such as, connection pool management, multiple data sources, transaction management, single table no sql operation, multiple tables and complex operations can write their own sql, sql support {} placeholder, can use struct as parameters to operate the database, etc.

 ## Installation